-Table 11 provides four components of the TFP decomposition in the middle columns and total change in the second last column.
+Table 7 provides four components of the TFP decomposition in the middle columns and total change in the second last column.
 The decomposition is made from the change of aggregate TFP from 2006 to 2011.
-By this method of TFP measurement, we observe the aggregate TFP in Thai manufacturing sector slowdown by -0.330 (in log points), of which -0.405 is contributed by surviving firms, 0.066 is added by entering firms, and 0.009 comes from exiting firms.
+By this method of TFP measurement, we observe the aggregate TFP in Thai manufacturing sector slowdown by -0.330 (in log points), partly from the adverse flood effects, of which -0.405 is contributed by surviving firms, 0.066 is added by entering firms, and 0.009 comes from exiting firms.